401 Tactical Fighter Squadron: Smither brothers

-His brother, Sydney, born in 1921, joined the RCAF and was commissioned into the same squadron, by then No 401, and posted to the UK.
-Based at Biggin Hill, flying Spitfires, the squadron was on escort duties to a bomber raid over France on 5 June 1942, when he was shot down and killed.
-It was his 21st, birthday.
-A further irony is that Ross, operating from Northolt, was shot down defending Biggin Hill on Battle of Britain day, the airfield that was Sydney's base when he, also, was shot down.
+His brother, Sydney, born in 1921, joined the RCAF and was commissioned into the same squadron, by then No. 401, and posted to the UK.
+Based at Biggin Hill, flying Spitfires, the squadron was on escort duties to a bomber raid over France on 5 June 1942 when he was shot down and killed.
+It was his 21st birthday.
+A further coincidence is that Ross, operating from Northolt, was shot down defending Biggin Hill on Battle of Britain day, the airfield that was Sydney's base when he, also, was shot down.